Food safety

 Drinks

 Provide only fresh tap water and plain milk for children to drink.
 Fruit juice, smoothies, squash, fizzy drinks and flavoured milk, even when diluted, contain lots of sugar and can cause tooth decay.
 Diet or reduced-sugar drinks are not recommended for babies and toddlers either.
-For older children, these drinks can fill children up so they’re not hungry for healthier food.
+These drinks can fill older children up so they’re not hungry for healthier food.

-• Unsweetened calcium-fortified, plant-based drinks (such as soya, oat and almond drinks) should be avoided before 12 months, however small amounts can be used in cooking.
-These drinks can be given from 12 months as part of a healthy balanced diet.
+Unsweetened, calcium-fortified plant-based drinks (such as soya, oat and almond drinks) can be given from 12 months as part of a healthy balanced diet.
+They should be avoided before 12 months, although small amounts can be used in cooking.

 Foods to avoid before around 6 months of age